-On March 23, 2020 Great Heights CEO, Dr. Amy Cooper McComas wrote this letter to our families:
+On April 3, 2020 Great Heights CEO, Dr. Amy Cooper McComas wrote this letter to the families we serve:

 Autism or Autism Spectrum Disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.
 (National Institutes of Health)

 It is a complex neurobehavioral disorder characterized by impairment in reciprocal social interaction, impairment in communication and the presence of repetitive and stereotypic patterns of behaviors, interests and activities.
 (Association for Science in Autism Treatment)

 Autism is diagnosed through developmental screenings and comprehensive diagnostic evaluations.
 (CDC) Children are often diagnosed as early as 18 months through a medical diagnosis or educational determination.

 A medical diagnosis is made by a physician, typically a psychiatrist, psychologist, pediatric neurologist or developmental pediatrician, based on an assessment of symptoms and diagnostic tests.
 An educational determination is made by a multidisciplinary team of educators based on observation of abilities and behaviors.
 (Autism Society)